About COVID-19 Federal Funding

 The Commonwealth has made available up to approximately $502 M in CvRF funds to Massachusetts cities and towns through the Coronavirus Relief Fund Municipal Program (CvRF-MP).
 Funding for CvRF-MP is being distributed in three rounds.

-- In Round 1, which occurred in May and June of 2020, 258 municipalities received nearly $100 M in payments.
+- In Round 1, which occurred in May and June of 2020, 258 municipalities received approximately 95 million in payments.

-- A third round, which is structured as a reimbursement “reconciliation period” round, is currently accepting applications until at least June 30, 2021.
+- A third round, which is structured as a reimbursement “reconciliation period” round, is currently accepting applications until October 29, 2021.

 What determines how much money a city or town gets?